hyneho/kafka/clients/src/main/resources/common/message/README.md

   This can potentially result in the serialization of the tagged field, even when its subfields contain values that would typically be considered as defaults.

-As of version 3.9.0, this behavior has been clarified, and further enhancements to the API design may be proposed to improve the handling of default values in nested tagged fields.

 Flexible Versions
 -----------------
 Kafka serialization has been improved over time to be more flexible and